 In addition to the London Eye, if you are not afraid of vertigo and you are attracted by strong emotions, the best place to see London from almost the sky is the viewpoint of The Shard, the tallest building in Western Europe, which with its 310 meters high has changed the skyline of the city.

 Want to know how to climb to the panoramic observatory of this imposing skyscraper?
 In the post The Shard Tickets you will find all the details to get your tickets.
 And if you want to know more, you can also read this post about The Shard's restaurant.

 3. Step inside the Tower of London

-This historic castle located on the north bank of the River Thames, in the center of London, is officially Her Majesty's Royal Palace and Fortress.
+This historic castle on the north bank of the River Thames in central London is officially Her Majesty's Royal Palace and Fortress.
 Built in 1066, this portentous Norman medieval fortress has served in its more than nine centuries of life as a center of uninterrupted power of British and European history and that is why it was declared a World Heritage Site.

 The tour of its architectural ensemble, consisting of more than seven buildings and areas of interest, everything there is to see in the Tower of London will take you no less than 3 hours and you will discover the fascinating story of how it has changed its function over the years.
 Check out the types of Tower of London tickets, Tower of London prices and places to eat after your visit to the Tower of London.

 4. Take a night walking tour

 Get ready to have a scary time with a night tour of London that will show you the less 'pretty' side of the city of London through its blackest history and places like the Tower of London and its bloody tower, the first Psychiatric Hospital, the Plague Pits, the haunted areas of the East End and the stories of how and where one of the most famous serial killers in history, Jack the Ripper, operated.
 See all the information here.